+The citizen participation and outreach for the draft HOME ARP Allocation Plan began with a survey to gather input on priorities and proposed use of HOME ARP funding.
 Outreach was conducted for the HOME-ARP Allocation Plan beginning with a public notice, translated into Spanish, Russian, Vietnamese, Arabic, Marshallese, Korean, and Chinese (simplified).
-The public notice, announcing the public hearing and public comment period, was published in the Everett Herald, and included information and directions on how to attend the virtual public hearing, how to submit written and verbal public comments, and how to request reasonable accommodations and language interpreters.
-The public notice, including the translated copies, was emailed to over 500 contacts and posted on the County webpage.
-A press release, which included the same information as the public notice, was published by the Executive Office.
+The public notice, - announcing the public hearing and public comment period, was published in the Everett Herald, and included information and directions on forhow to -attending the virtual public hearing, information on how to submit written and verbal public comments, and how toto request reasonable accommodations and language interpreters.
+The public notice, including the translated copies, wasere emailed sent to over 500 email contacts and posted on the County webpage. published in the Everett Herald, the newspaper of general circulation.
+A press release, which included the same information as the public notice, was published by the Executive Office. and posted to the Snohomish County website.